richardliuu/DeepSpaceFocus/README.md

-# Using Computer Vision to improve concentration on a task
+# Using Computer Vision to improve concentration/attention on a task

 - Built using Mediapipe, OpenCV, scikit-learn